Bhagydeep24/deepdmp/README.md

 pickle.dump(m1, open('model.pkl','wb'))
 ```

 Now our Model is generated.
-Let us move to front page it is available in templates/index.html.
+Let us move to front page, it is available in templates/index.html.
 We don't need to do much in it.
 Just a form with text box and submit button on which if clicked it will return the rating based on the text written in the text box.